saltastroops/data-archive-backend/README.md

 MAIL_PORT | The mail server port | 2525
 MAIL_SSL | Securing the mail server SMTP | true/false

+The `TZ` variable needs to be set to ensure that Node and the PostgreSQL driver use UTC when converting `DATE` database entries to a JavaScript `Date` object.

 The [Sentry](https://sentry.io) DSN (Data Source Name) can be obtained from the client keys tab in your Sentry project's settings.

 ## Deploying Prisma